sloughrey/drcvideo-api/README.md

 - Visit the index.php page for a web version that consumes the API
 - Simulate requests using Postman or preferred tools

-#### If you have any questions or issues that arise during the installation don't hesitate to contacat me!
+#### If you have any questions or issues that arise during the installation don't hesitate to contact me!